eukarya-inc/plateau-2023-uc01-satellite-analytics/README.md

 ## Descriptions of Source Codes under PLATEAU-FloodSAR directory
 This repository is designed to be deployed on Google Drive and used primarily through Google Colab.
 The notebooks should be executed in the order indicated by the sequential numbers at the beginning of their filenames.
 Each notebook first downloads necessary data and caches precomputed data on Google Drive for memory efficiency and reusability.
 Subsequent notebooks utilize these cached data for predictions.
 Therefore, it's essential to authorize Google Drive connection and create a working directory on Google Drive.
 The path to this directory must be set before executing the notebooks. **Note: Attention the available space on your Google Drive, especially when making predictions over extensive areas.**

 **main / sub sequences**: Main sequence consists of 6 notebooks + 1 python file and utilizes Sentinel-1 data from Google Earth Engine.
-Sub wequences utilize other data sources such as flood area JSON from GIAJ.
+Sub sequences utilize other data sources such as flood area JSON from GIAJ.
 <details>
 <summary><bf>Detailed diagram</bf></summary>